vsoch/scif/docs/spec/spec.md

 | SCIF_APPLABELS | /scif/apps/example/scif/labels.json | a key:value json lookup dictionary of labels |
 | SCIF_APPENV | /scif/apps/example/scif/environment.sh | a shell script to source for the software app environment |

+**Table 2**: During interaction with a specific app (e.g., `example`) in the table above, these environment variables must be defined in additional to the global SCIF variables above.

 With the convention above, any tool that interacts with SCIF could, for example, know that data is expected to be written to `SCIF_APPDATA`, or that a label (e.g., a parameter) can be read from the `SCIF_APPLABELS`, or that an application has its binaries at `SCIF_APPBIN`.
 The integration doesn't need to know that `example` is running.

 #### Sleeping App Environment Namespace
-During interaction with a specific app, the other apps (not active) must also reveal themselves through an equivalent set of environment variables specific to them.
-In the table below we describe environment variables defined for such an app (e.g., `sleeper`).
-The variables are equivalent except for the appending of the app name at the end:

 | Variable     | Default    | Definition                          |
 |--------------|--------------------------------------------------|